 A look at the problem of waiting in all day for an engineer If you need to have an appliance engineer to fix your white goods appliance it can be very inconvenient.
 Most competitive repair companies and local engineers are very good at giving time-slot appointments these days.
 They try to work around our needs.
 But some are not.
 If your appliance is under a guarantee, or covered by a breakdown insurance (where you... continue reading.

-This is a very common threat when booking a call under guarantee.
+This is a common threat when booking an appliance repair under guarantee or warranty.
 It’s usually even written in the instruction book.
-I view it as more of a threat that’s unlikely to be carried out or is unenforceable if challenged properly.
+I try to view it as more of a threat that’s unlikely to be carried out or is unenforceable if challenged properly.
 However, many engineers will try to charge you.
-The main idea is to discourage people... continue reading.
+It’s an argument... continue reading.

 I received the following question from someone having difficulty in getting the manufacturer to send an engineer to look at their faulty washing machine.
 My LG washing machine is not taking on enough water for a satisfactory wash, there is only a very small pool of water in the bottom of the drum.
 When I... continue reading.